hobediente/Music_Segmentation_Unsupervised_Learning_Project/README.md

 <img src="Images/tempo_boxplot.png" width="625" height="375"></img>

-### Conclusion: The most danceable genre is hip-hop, and the least danceable genres are indie alternative and rock
+### Conclusion: Relative to other genres, hip-hop has the slowest tempo and electronic has the most narrow range of tempo.

 # Clustering